njmorales/cse15l-lab-reports/lab-report-1-week-2.md

 }
 ```
 * Use `javac` and `java` to run this program on your computer.
 It should print out the name of the operating system, the name of the user, and some directories
-* Then, from the directory where you made this file, run this command with your username:
+* Then, from the directory where you made the `WhereAmI.java` file, run this command with your username respectively:
 ```
 scp WhereAmI.java cs15lwi22xx@ieng6.ucsd.edu:~/
 ```